tomorrowjis/Everything-I-Learn-about-Web-Development/CSS Basics/ReadMe.txt

-After reading the contents of the provided links, then read the doc files for short notes.
+After reading the contents of the provided links, read the doc files for short notes.